kinsta-content/node-js-photo-sharing-app/Chapters/10 - Chapter 10/README.md

-# 10.1 Preparing our Application for production
+# 10.1 Preparing Our Application for Production

 Up to this point, we have reached all our goals.
 The application works as written, but there are a few missing pieces.